-- SNMP v3 over a secure IPSec tunnel may be employed for authenticated, secure SNMP gets and sets.
-Since SNMP v2C uses community strings for authentication, only gets are allowed under SNMP v2C. - 2.
-Secure DNS is not allowed in FIPS mode of operation and should not be configured.
+- Step 1SNMP v3 over a secure IPSec tunnel may be employed for authenticated, secure SNMP gets and sets.
+Since SNMP v2C uses community strings for authentication, only gets are allowed under SNMP v2C. - Step 2 Secure DNS is not allowed in FIPS mode of operation and shall not be configured.